LebToki/PresentaPulse/README.md

 For more information, please visit 2TInteractive (https://2tinteractive.com) or contact Tarek Tarabichi.

 ## TO DO

-Now the Fun-part is still being worked on
-Taking this whole thing into Real-Esrgan and applying the highest quality possible using RealESRGAN_x4plus_anime_6B.pth or RealESRGAN_x4plus.pth
+- **The Fun-part is still being worked on:** Taking this whole thing into Real-ESRGAN and applying the highest quality possible using `RealESRGAN_x4plus_anime_6B.pth` or `RealESRGAN_x4plus.pth`.
+- **The Wishlist is growing:**
+  - Possibly integrate multiface with object and zones detection and targeting.
+  - Possibly working around the square generation limitation (1:1).
+  - Possibly trying to integrate MimicMotion which will require updating the workflow to include the use of MimicMotion for generating motion sequences before or after the Real-ESRGAN enhancement.
+The only issue is its high demands on PC resources which could be an issue (for now at least).